mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 ## Ch11

-  "Lin, fetch your radio and a listener," Casra requested.
+  "Lin, fetch a listener and some bluekelp," Casra requested.

   Kip was surprised, "What are we doing now?"

   "You wanted to learn about the coils right?
-If we're to change anything in the Shadestead, you're going to have to learn how to use it."
+If we're to change anything in the Shadestead, you're going to have to learn how to use them."

   "I don't follow," he said, perplexed.

   "You'll see."

   The air had picked up and become colder than before.
 Kip considered telling Casra about the obstruction of Ara, and the oncoming ice age.
-He had been keeping it a secret from these people for so long, but he could never find a good time to bring it up - it would only get in the way. *Mel...Which big-headed jerks are you entertaining today?*
+He had been keeping it a secret from these people for so long, but he could never find a good time to bring it up - it would only get in the way. *Mel...
+What ire does your day bring?
+Will you take me back?*

-  Linyu emerged with a wooden box no longer than hae forearm, and a small wooden disc with a hole in the middle.
-They looked plain and rather ordinary - not the huge metal monstrosities he had imagined them to be.
-Thi handed the box and disc to Kip and then went to hae mother to help hae with the large coil.
-Near the tree they cleared away some shrubs and opened another door in the ground, far too shallow to live in.
-From the trench, they produced another wooden box slightly large than the other, with a crank on the side.
+  Linyu emerged with a wooden box and a handful of bright blue sea plants - a color exactly matching the glowing lines the Shadesteaders marked themselves with.
+The box was no longer than hae forearm with a small wooden disc in the middle.
+They seemed plain and rather ordinary - not the huge metal monstrosities he had imagined them to be.
+Thi handed the box to Kip and then went to hae mother to spread the plants all around the tree.

+  "That must be where the lines-"

+  "Yep," Linyu butted in.
+He seemed amused that he could predict this foreigner's thoughts.

+  Thi left an area clear where Casra had cleared away the leaves and opened another door to a trench in the ground, far too shallow to live in.
+From it they produced another wooden box slightly large than the other, with a crank on the side.

   "What's that crank for?" he asked.